End of Life

 Download wise Windows Vista reached End of Support in February 2015 when Microsoft removed the Windows Vista Downloads from their Digital River servers.
 I do not recommend Reinstallation of this legacy Operating System.

-Free Upgrade to Windows 7 OEM
+The Free Upgrade to Windows 7 OEM

 According to Microsoft's marketing systems sold ~6 months before the release of Windows Vista were eligible for a Free Upgrade to Windows 7.
 While this Free Upgrade Path long expired the activation mechanism for this Free Upgrade Path is still in place, the presence of a System Locked Preinstallation Certificate (version 2.1).

 Moreover it is model by model; a Dell OptiPlex 760 which we will use as an example sold with Windows Vista Business when the model was launched (October 2008) is indistinguishable to a Dell OptiPlex 760 sold with Windows Vista Business the day before Windows 7 Pro was released (July 2009) provided they have the latest Legacy BIOS installed.
 The Free Upgrade to Windows 7 can then be taken to Windows 10.
 Note for these old models you are best to stick to 32 Bit Windows as they may lack the requirements to run 64 Bit Windows (System Requirements for Windows 10 64 Bit are higher than for Windows Vista 64 Bit).

 Press [Windows] and [ r ] and type in msinfo32 and press [Enter]: